 We record goodwill from the purchase consideration paid in excess of the fair value of the net assets recorded in connection with a business acquisition.
 We may not realize all the economic benefit from our business acquisitions, which could result in an impairment of goodwill or intangible assets.
 As of December 31, 2023, goodwill and intangible assets, net were approximately \$214.6 million and \$68.5 million, respectively.
 We test goodwill for impairment at least annually during the fourth quarter of each fiscal year or between annual tests if an event occurs or circumstances change that would indicate the carrying amount may be impaired.
 Goodwill is tested at the reporting unit level, which we have determined to be the same as the entity as a whole (entity level).
-We first perform a qualitative assessment to determine whether it is more likely than not that the fair value of our reporting unit is less than its carrying value.
-If, after assessing the qualitative factors, we determine that it is more likely than not that the fair value of our reporting unit is less than it's carrying value, an impairment analysis will be performed.
+We first perform a qualitative assessment to determine whether it is more likely than not that the fair value of our reporting unit is less than its carrying value, an impairment analysis will be performed.